 Judicial review of the requests for temporary orders shall be conducted Monday through Friday beginning at 8:30 a.m. by a judicial officer designated by the presiding judge.
-Generally, oral argument is not taken; however, if all sides are present at the discretion of the judicial officer, oral argument and evidence may be taken.
+Generally these orders are heard by the judge currently assigned to Department 3 in Nevada City or Department A in Truckee unless that judge is unavailable in which case they shall be heard by another judge assigned by the presiding judge to hear such temporary orders.
+Generally, oral argument is not taken and the requests are handled solely upon written application without a court hearing.